 01 Jan 2015

 © 2015 American Iron and Steel Institute, All rights reserved.

 American Iron and Steel Institute, "Direct Strength Method for Steel Deck" (2015).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
 150.